 7.)
 Once the granola has cooled down, break it into larger and smaller clusters, however you like it most.
 Then add another 2 tablespoon of freeze dried raspberries for a burst of colour.
 There you go - you've got yourself a healthy, grain free breakfast "cereal"!

-Recipe notes
+Recipe NotesÂ

-Grain free granola is filling!
-That's why I've kept the portion sizes fairly small (a heaped ⅓ cup or 50g).
-Trust me - it's nutrient-dense and wholesome and will keep you going until lunch.
+Grain-free granola is filling!
+That's why I have kept the portion sizes fairly small (a heaped â…“ cup or 50g).
+Trust me - it is nutrient-dense and wholesome and will keep you going until lunch.

 Always check and adjust your sweetener.
 If you're just starting out on low carb, you may want to add a bit more.
 Once your taste buds adjust, a little sweetness goes a long way.

-Check your low carb granola after about 20 minutes of baking!
+Check your granola after about 20 minutes of baking!
 You don't want the edges to burn, which can happen if they're too thinly spread.
 Turn the baking tray around if necessary (ovens are always hotter at the back) or even remove the outer edges of the granola.

 If you feel that the granola at the centre of the baking tray is not browned enough after 30 minutes, place it back into the oven and bake it a bit longer.

-Recipe variations
+Recipe Variations

-Change the flavor: If you can't get hold of freeze dried raspberries (or strawberries), you can leave them out.
+Change the flavor: If you can't get hold of freeze-dried raspberries (or strawberries), you can leave them out.
 If you do, I recommend you add a tablespoon of cinnamon and a dash of nutmeg or cardamom for extra flavour and an autumn/winter vibe.

 Or how about adding sugar free chocolate chips instead?
 You could get Lily's chocolate chips or use my recipe for homemade keto chocolate chips.